World Digital Song Sales

 The World Digital Song Sales chart (formerly World Digital Songs) is a weekly record chart compiled by Nielsen SoundScan and published by Billboard magazine.
-Established in 2010—with the issue dated January 23—as one of 21 genre-specific song charts launched by Billboard that year, it originally ranked the 25 best-selling digital singles in the World Music genre, but has since been reduced to 15 entries, effective the issue dated November 20, 2021.
+Established in 2010—its first issue was dated January 23—as one of 21 genre-specific song charts launched by Billboard that year, it originally ranked the 25 best-selling digital singles in the World Music genre, but was reduced to 15 entries in November 2021, then 10 entries effective the issue dated October 28, 2023.

 Hawaiian singer-songwriter and musician Israel Kamakawiwoʻole's recording of "Somewhere Over the Rainbow" was the first song to rank at number one on the chart.
-It has dominated the ranking for most of its existence, spending 358 cumulative weeks at the top, including a 116-week run at number one from the chart's inception until April 2012.
-The song has appeared on 687 issues of the chart, excluding one issue for the week dated June 25, 2022.
+It has dominated the ranking for most of its existence, spending 374 cumulative weeks at the top, including a 116-week run at number one from the chart's inception until April 2012.
+The song has appeared on 826 issues of the chart, excluding one issue for the week dated June 25, 2022.
 Another notable chart-topper is Psy's "Gangnam Style", which stands in second place for most weeks at number one with a total of 50 weeks between 2012 and 2014, and for total weeks on the chart, with 381.
 Over the years, many other K-pop artists have appeared on the chart, with some reaching the top position.
-BTS, who earned their first number-one on the chart with "Fire" in 2016, have achieved a record 33 number-one singles.
+BTS, who earned their first number-one on the chart with "Fire" in 2016, have achieved a record 40 number-one singles.
 Blackpink has accumulated nine number-one singles, the most of any female artist on the chart.

-The current number-one song on the chart, as of the issue dated March 18, 2023, is "Calm Down" by Rema featuring Selena Gomez.
+The current number-one song on the chart, as of the issue dated November 22, 2025, is "Ma City" by BTS.